-53. It is difficult to predict how trade will develop between NATO and Communist countries in 1976 because of the number of imponderables concerning Western economic growth and the development of world trade.
+53. It is difficult to predict how trade will develop between NATO and Communist countries in 1976 because of the number of imponderables concerning Western economic growth, the development of world trade and the incidence of the new Five-Year-Plans (1976-1980) on European Communist countries commerce with the West.
+However, the momentum of the last few years is likely to be maintained in the case of some Eastern countries in view of the large volume of orders placed in the West since 1970 and still to be delivered.